SidneyFC17/fieloelr/doc/UC-ELR-0001-Create Course.md

    4. The system saves the course
    5. The system displays the course detail page
    6. End of flow

-##### 13. Delete an active course with no related course statuses (step 9 of basic flow)
+##### 13. Delete a draft course (step 9 of basic flow)
    1. The administrator presses the Delete button
-   2. The system verifies that the course has no related course status
+   2. The system verifies that course status is "Draft"
    3. The system deletes the course
    4. The system deletes the related course dependencies
    5. The system deletes the related course modules
    6. End of flow

-##### 14. Delete an active course with related course statuses (step 9 of basic flow)
+##### 14. Delete an active course with no related course status (step 9 of basic flow)
    1. The administrator presses the Delete button
+   2. The system verifies that course status is "Active"
+   3. The system verifies that the course has no related course status
+   4. The system deletes the course
+   5. The system deletes the related course dependencies
+   6. The system deletes the related course modules
+   7. End of flow

+##### 15. Delete an active course with related course status (step 9 of basic flow)
+   1. The administrator presses the Delete button
+   2. The system verifies that course status is "Active"
+   3. The system verifies that the course has related course status
+   4. The system does not delete the module
+   5. The system displays an error message
+   6. End of flow

+##### 16. Delete an inactive course with no related course status (step 9 of basic flow)
+   1. The administrator presses the Delete button
+   2. The system verifies that course status is "Inactive"
+   3. The system verifies that the course has no related course status
+   4. The system deletes the course
+   5. The system deletes the related course dependencies
+   6. The system deletes the related course modules
+   7. End of flow

+##### 17. Delete an inactive course with related course status (step 9 of basic flow)
+   1. The administrator presses the Delete button
+   2. The system verifies that course status is "Inactive"
-   2. The system verifies that the course has related course status
+   3. The system verifies that the course has related course status
-   3. The system does not delete the module
+   4. The system does not delete the module
-   4. The system displays an error message
+   5. The system displays an error message
-   5. End of flow
+   6. End of flow